01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 27 – Unemployment in the UK goes above two million for the first time since 1935.

-30 – Lech Walesa signs an agreement with the Polish government allowing the formation of independent trade unions.
+30 – Gdansk strike leader Lech Walesa signs an agreement with the Polish government allowing the formation of independent trade unions and the right to strike.

 05 – The world’s longest road tunnel opens in Switzerland, running over ten miles (16km) under the St Gotthard range.

-05 – Australia defeats France and earns right to face USA in America’s Cup yacht race.
+05 – Australia defeats France and earns the right to face the USA in America’s Cup yacht race.

 06 – Chris Evert Lloyd defeats Hana Mandlikova to win US Tennis Open.